-- The number of household members and their relationship to one another. - The age, sex, and health of household members (e.g., whether siblings of different genders can share a bedroom).
+The number of household members and their relationship to one another.

-- Any Reasonable Accommodation requests for larger or accessible units due to disability or medical need. - NSPIRE (Sation Standards for Physical Inspections of Real Estate) standards.
+- The age, sex, and health of household members (e.g., whether siblings of different genders can share a bedroom). - Any Reasonable Accommodation requests for larger or accessible units due to disability or medical need. - Washington State RCW 59.18.620(2), which states that landlords may not prohibit occupancy of a rental dwelling unit based on a maximum number of occupants that is less than two persons per bedroom plus one additional person.